Leroy Fer: Personal life

 Fer was raised Catholic: "In Zoetermeer we went to church every day.
 God gave me my football talent.
 I thank Him for that every day."
 On his right lower arm, he has a tattoo of the Christian cross with the text "In God I trust".
 Outside of football, Fer is a fan of rap music.

-On 27 July 2014, Fer married his long-term girlfriend, Xenia Schipaanboord, in Norwich at the Cathedral of St John the Baptist.
-Together, they have a son, Ace.
 However, they were separated in 2018 after four years of marriage.
 He began a new relationship with Angela, where she gave birth to a baby daughter, Castle Fleurella.